 The river was nowhere near the colony settlement, for the loh’li feared that lost travelers—or worse, daérroks—would follow the river in search of help, so they kept their colony as far away as possible.
 Yes, the loh’li weren’t fond of idiots bumbling into their valley.
 Unfortunately, if you were the one fetching water you had to walk down a long hill, over a knoll and across a flat to get there.
 Over the years however they had trampled a little winding path to the river’s edge, which helped a great deal through the wood, but it was still a ghastly chore.

 Flynn, still grumbling and dragging his feet, walked along the path but stopped suddenly when he caught sight of his brother.
-His brother, Twipple (who was named after his father, Gripple, though he was nothing like him) was five years younger than Flynn and shorter.
-He was born with grey hair, which was so rare that it was thought to bring good luck to the colony, but this poor loh’li was perhaps the most unlucky soul in all Nythoria.
+His brother, Twipple (who was named after his father, though he was nothing like him) was five years younger than Flynn and shorter.
+Like all loh’li, his tail had a brunet end, but he was born with grey hair, which was so rare that it was thought to bring good luck to the colony, but this poor loh’li was perhaps the most unlucky soul in all Nythoria.

 Flynn simply watched Twipple dibble and dabble along the shore until the little loh’li threw up his arms with a resounding, “YES!”